-Springfield, Ill., Aug.
+SPRINGFIELD, ILL., Aug.
 5, 1837.

-JOHN BENNETT, Esq.
+JOHN BENNETT, ESQ.

-Dear Sir: Mr. Edwards tells me you wish to know whether the act to which your town incorporation provision was attached passed into a law.
-It did.
+DEAR SIR:-Mr. Edwards tells me you wish to know whether the act to which your own incorporation provision was attached passed into a law.
+Tt did.
 You can organize under the general incorporation law as soon as you choose.

-I also tacked a provision on to a fellow's bill to authorize the re-location of the road from Salem down to your town, but I am not certain whether or not the bill passed, neither do I suppose I can ascertain before the law will be published, if it is a law.
-Bowling Greene, Bennett Abell, and yourself are appointed to make the change.
+I also tacked a provision onto a fellow's bill to authorize the relocation of the road from Salem down to your town, but I am not certain whether or not the bill passed, neither do I suppose I can ascertain before the law will be published, if it is a law.
+Bowling Greene, Bennette Abe? and yourself are appointed to make the change.
 No news.
 No excitement except a little about the election of Monday next.

-I suppose of course our friend, Dr. Henry, stands no chance in your "diggings."
+I suppose, of course, our friend Dr. Heney stands no chance in your diggings.

-Your friend and humble servant, A. LINCOLN.
+Your friend and humble servant,

-LETTER TO MISS MARY OWENS
+TO MARY OWENS.

-Springfield, August 16, 1837.
+SPRINGFIELD, Aug.
+16, 1837.